History of Adrenal Surgery

 Claudius Galen (c.
 130-201) appears to have given the first description of the adrenal glands, having encountered them in his numerous dissections of animals.
 He only described the left gland in his writings, and thought it to be accessory renal tissue, but while the gland is described as "loose flesh," he in fact clearly described the left adrenal vein connected to the left renal vein.

-In 1805 Cuvier defined the medulla and cortex of the adrenal gland, but the first complete description of the microscopic anatomy of the adrenal gland was by Albert von Kölliker (1817-1905) in 1852, after improvements in microscope technology.
+In 1805 Georges Cuvier, Professor of Animal Anatomy at the Museum of Natural History in Paris, showed that the adrenal gland was in fact a solid organ, and defined the medulla and cortex.
+However, the first complete description of the microscopic anatomy of the adrenal gland was by Albert von Kölliker (1817-1905) in 1852, after improvements in microscope technology.

 Adrenal Function